-That’s right, a state-wide ban, which applies to all retailers, including takeaway outlets, pharmacies and markets, is being rolled out just a few weeks after Australia’s two biggest supermarket chains – Woolworths and Coles – introduced bans on single-use plastic bags in their stores nationwide.
-The move will also be coupled with a recycling refund scheme of 10 cents that will apply to most drink bottles between 150 mL and 3L, just one more step in the right direction for our oceans and the Great Barrier Reef.
+The state-wide ban, which applies to all retailers, including takeaway outlets, pharmacies and markets, was rolled out just a few weeks after Australia’s two biggest supermarket chains – Woolworths and Coles – introduced bans on single-use plastic bags in their stores nationwide.
+The move was also coupled with a recycling refund scheme of 10 cents for most drink bottles between 150 mL and 3L – just one more step in the right direction for our oceans and the Great Barrier Reef.

-With crazy stats of up to 2.4 billion recyclable drink bottles and 1 billion lightweight single-use shopping bags used in Queensland each year – ending up as plastic pollution in our waterways – it’s time to get serious about #plasticfreetravel.
+With crazy stats of up to 2.4 billion recyclable drink bottles and 1 billion lightweight single-use shopping bags used in Queensland each year – ending up as plastic pollution in our waterways – if you haven’t already, it’s to get serious about #plasticfreetravel.

 Here’s what some Queensland councils and operators are doing to help.